For voter registration drives

 Q13.
 Can a VRD distribute and collect the National Voter Registration Form I've seen on sites like Rock the Vote?

 A13.
-VRDs are strongly encouraged to use the Colorado Voter Registration Drive Application, which contains a duplicate copy for the voter.
+VRDs are strongly encouraged to use the Colorado Voter Registration Drive Application.
 However, a VRD is allowed to use the National Voter Registration Form if it chooses.The VRD must still register with the Colorado Secretary of State's office and complete VRD online training.
 In addition, VRDs remain subject to the penalty provisions of Section 1-2-703, C.R.S., regardless of which application they choose to offer.

 Q14.
 What if the voter does not know or does not specify on the Voter Registration Drive application the county where he/she resides?